wainstead/sbo-notes-to-anki/README.md

 # sbo-notes-to-anki.rb: "Safari Books Online to Anki"

+(Note this script is a work in progress.
+I haven't put any effort into a command line interface, so you may have to edit the file to work for you).

 [Safari Books Online](https://www.safaribooksonline.com/) lets you highlight book passages and attach notes to those passages.